benashford/rs-es/README.md

 20. Explain: https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-preference.html
 21. Add version: https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-version.html
 22. Inner-hits: https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-inner-hits.html
-23. Documentation, both rustdoc and a suitable high-level write-up in this README
-24. Consider not using to_string pattern for converting to String (to avoid confusion with built-in to_string that uses formatter).
+23. Consider not using to_string pattern for converting to String (to avoid confusion with built-in to_string that uses formatter).
-25. Avoid calls to `.to_json()` in cases where `Json::Whatever(thing)` would do instead.
+24. Avoid calls to `.to_json()` in cases where `Json::Whatever(thing)` would do instead.
-26. Tidy-up/standardise logging.
+25. Tidy-up/standardise logging.

 ## Licence